flammie/omorfi/docs/directory-layout.markdown

----
-layout: default
-title: "Directory layout"
-category: design
-date: 2016-02-08 18:23:58
----
+# Directory layout in omorfi

+*Outdated*

 # Introduction #

 This document is for developers and contributors of omorfi to understand the directory structure of the code, and the files contained.

 # Details #